openbmc/openbmc/poky/documentation/dev-manual/layers.rst

 means the original recipe and append filenames are version number-specific.
 If the corresponding recipe is renamed to update to a newer version, you must also rename and possibly update the corresponding ``.bbappend`` as well.

-During the build process, BitBake displays an error on starting if it detects a ``.bbappend`` file that does not have a corresponding recipe with a matching name.
-See the :term:`BB_DANGLINGAPPENDS_WARNONLY` variable for information on how to handle this error.
+During the build process, BitBake displays an error on startup if it detects a ``.bbappend`` file that does not have a corresponding recipe with a matching name.
+To handle these errors, the best practice is to rename the ``.bbappend`` to match the original recipe version.
+This also gives you the opportunity to see if the ``.bbappend`` is still relevant for the new version of the recipe.

+Another method it to use the character ``%`` in the ``.bbappend`` filename.
+For example, to append information to every ``6.*`` minor versions of the recipe ``someapp``, the ``someapp_6.%.bbappend`` file can be created.
+This way, an error will only be triggered if the ``someapp`` recipe has a major version update.

+Finally, another method to deal with these errors is to use the variable :term:`BBMASK`, especially in cases where modifying the ``.bbappend`` is not possible.

 Overlaying a File Using Your Layer
 ----------------------------------